Quantum-assisted Monte Carlo algorithms for fermions: Symmetry projected quantum-computing trial state

 \section{Symmetry projected quantum-computing trial state}

 The ground state is usually in a subspace due to the symmetries of the Hamiltonian.
 Applying a projection operator of the subspace on a state removes its components orthogonal to the subspace, which is irrelevant to the ground state.
 In general the projection improves the approximation of a trial state to the ground state.
-In classical computing, we can introduce correlations to mean-field states by applying the symmetry projection, which is used when generating the trial states in VMC and fnGFMC, e.g.~KSzGHF states~\cite{Mahajan2019}.
+In classical computing, we can introduce correlations to mean-field states by applying the symmetry projection, which is used when generating the trial states in VMC and fn-GFMC, e.g.~KSzGHF states~\cite{Mahajan2019}.
 In this paper, we propose that in (fully or partially) quantum-assisted QMC algorithms, we can project the QC trial state according to certain symmetries in order to reduce errors.

-Verifying the symmetry in quantum computing usually increases the circuit complexity.
-In a quantum computer, we can directly measure qubits in the computation basis, i.e.~the basis of Pauli $Z$ operators.
+Verifying the symmetry in quantum computing can be used to reduce error, and it is a commonly-used method in error mitigation~\cite{endo2022quantum,cai2021quantum}; however, such a technique usually increases the circuit complexity.
+Specifically, in a quantum computer, we can directly measure qubits in the computation basis, i.e.~the basis of Pauli $Z$ operators.
 To verify the symmetry in quantum computing, we need to transform the symmetry (i.e.~the corresponding observable) to an observable that can be directly measured.
 Such a transformation is realised using quantum gates, which increases the circuit complexity~\cite{sack2022avoiding,grant2019initialization}.
 Depending on the measurement outcome, the state is probabilistically projected onto the subspace or a state orthogonal to the subspace.
-However, in quantum-assisted QMC algorithms, we can apply the symmetry projection without additional gates.
+On the other hand, in quantum-assisted QMC algorithms, we can apply the symmetry projection without additional gates.

 \begin{theorem} Let $P$ be the orthogonal projection onto a subspace $\mathcal{H}_S$ of the Hilbert space, and $[P,H] = 0$.
 If all walker states $\ket{\phi}$ are in $\mathcal{H}_S$, the energy in Eq.~(\ref{eq:E}) computed with the trial state $\ket{\Psi_T} = \ket{\Psi_Q}$ is the same as the energy computed with $\ket{\Psi_T} = P\ket{\Psi_Q}$. \end{theorem}